 - Size: 8 quarts (enough for a big 12-inch pot)

-- Organic & OMRI Listed: Safe for organic gardens and free of synthetic chemicals.
+- Organic & OMRI Listed: Safe for certified organic gardens, free from synthetic chemicals or additives.

 The Definitive Buying Guide for ‘Soil To Plant Roses’ Kits